speech-to-text-api

 Pricing: The Nemo framework itself is open-source and free to use.
 However, the cost of GPU resources for training and running the models is dependent on your provider and usage.

-Choosing the Right Tool
+Choosing the Right Speech-to-Text Solution

 To help you make an informed decision, we have prepared a comparative table across all these players.